sjelms/bibtex-to-markdown/titles/@Chini1999-tj.md

 ---

 > [!bibliography]
 > Chini, Abdol R, Brisbane H Brown, Eric G Drummond.
-Unknown Year.
-“Causes of the construction skilled labor shortage and proposed solutions.” "[[ascpro0 ascweb org]]". http://ascpro0.ascweb.org/archives/1999/chini99.htm
+1999.
+“Causes of the construction skilled labor shortage and proposed solutions.” [[ascpro0 ascweb org]]. http://ascpro0.ascweb.org/archives/1999/chini99.htm

 > [!abstract]
 > … potentially greater supply of individuals for the construction work force.
 Yet, there … construction industry over the next two decades.
 This paper examines the causes of the labor shortage …